X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Introduction

-All of these techniques require optical access to the fluid, limiting their applicability to systems transparent for visible light .
-To overcome this limitation, alternative approaches such as radioactive particle tracking \cite{SUN1999354} and adaptations of PIV and PTV using X-rays (referred to as XPIV and XPTV, respectively) have been developed for studying optically inaccessible flows.
+All of these techniques require optical access to the fluid, limiting their applicability to systems transparent for visible light.
+Alternative approaches such as radioactive particle tracking, nuclear magnetic resonance (NMR) \cite{xia1991study,callaghan1999rheo,xiong2024rheo} and adaptations of PIV and PTV using X-rays (referred to as XPIV and XPTV, respectively) have been used for studying optically inaccessible flows.
 Applications of XPIV and XPTV include investigations of flows in opaque circular pipes \cite{lee_x-ray_2003, fouras_three-dimensional_2007, im_particle_2007}, as well as more complex geometries such as bubble columns \cite{parker2024lab} and blood flow models \cite{kertzscher_x-ray_2004}.
 For radially symmetric flows, XPTV has been demonstrated using laboratory-scale X-ray sources at frame rates up to \SI{1}{\kHz} \cite{parker2024lab}.
 Additionally, proof-of-concept studies highlight the feasibility of capturing full 3D flow fields using multiple source–detector pairs \cite{heindel_x-ray_2008}, tomographic techniques \cite{dubsky_computed_2012, makiharju2022tomographic}, or X-ray multi-projection imaging, which splits a single X-ray pulse into angularly separated beams \cite{rosen_synchrotron_2024}.